 Movies were largely silent, black and white productions in the 1920s.
 Some big stars began to emerge in this era including Charlie Chaplin, Mary Pickford, and Douglas Fairbanks.
 These three became so popular and wealthy that they formed their own movie production company, United Artists.
 Romantic star Rudolph Valentino also emerged in this era, and his sudden death in 1926 brought out over 100,000 people to his funeral.

 Sound became a standard in the movies in the early 1930s, causing many silent stars to disappear from the movie scene.
 Color movies were made in this era, though black and white remained the standard for many more years.
 Many big stars emerged in this era, including Clark Gable, Cary Grant, Greta Garbo, Marlene Dietrich, Joan Crawford, Bette Davis, Katharine Hepburn, and Jean Harlow to name a few.

-The first documented cigarette card was issued in 1879, before movies even began.
+The first documented cigarette cards were issued in 1877, before movies even began, and pictured stage actresses.
 The idea of inserting a card in a cigarette package quickly caught on and there were thousands of sets issued around the world from the 1880s through about 1940.
 These cards pictured just about every conceivable subject, from sporting figures to politicians to many non-human subjects such as animals, flags, and world scenes.
-Even before movies there were cigarette cards picturing stage actors and actresses.
+Even before movies, there were cigarette cards picturing stage actors and actresses.